Quality Improvement in Hospitals

 How to Improve Quality Outcomes in Healthcare

 There are many tools and measures that doctors and other health providers can use to improve quality outcomes in healthcare.
 The type of tools and measurements you choose will determine the strength of your outcomes.
-These tools may differ based on the department and the desired results.
+These tools may differ based on the department and the desired results, yet all share a commitment to continuous quality improvement.

 The following healthcare quality improvement tips will guide you to improve quality outcomes in healthcare.